mkorelov/MySimpleCalculator/README.md

 3. Implement Logic
 4. Improve UI

+Reload screen after each button is clicked
+- see if there is a way to reload only one part of the frame

 ## Features:

 - Use Apple Calculator App as an inspiration and to figure out logic/funcitons